Your Guide to Implantable Cardiac Monitors

 Pre-op Instructions

-• Fasting: You may be instructed to not eat or drink anything for a certain period before the procedure, usually 6 to 12 hours.
+• Fasting: You may be instructed to not eat or drink anything for a certain period before the procedure, usually 8 hours.

-• Medication: Continue taking your medications as prescribed unless advised otherwise by your doctor.
-Inform your healthcare provider about all medications and supplements you're taking.
+• Medication: Continue taking your medications as prescribed unless advised otherwise by your physician.
+Inform your healthcare provider about all medications and supplements you are taking.

 • Showering: You may be asked to shower with an antibacterial soap on the morning of the procedure to reduce the risk of infection.